 Subsequent to a brief breathing pause on seeing the marvelous art collection within the Pitti Palace, the mutual VIP delegation went in the path after Hitler and Mussolini in their pursuit along the Florence landmarks.
 The preliminary masterminded route for two dictators included the famous VASARI CORRIDOR, a former privilege passage of the patriarchs of the Medici family, one used to cover an urban distance between the residence (Pitti Palace) and the ‘workplace’ (Palazzo Vecchio).
 The passage of almost one kilometer-long was erected in a lapse of only five months of 1565 to be later named after its creator Giorgio Vasari.
 The Great Duchies of Tuscany (Medici family had ruled the region for almost a century in-a-row, except for a short period of ‘exile’) had historically experienced a poor desire to cover the city streets openly surrounded by a mob.
 The convenience of that route was constantly improving with every new ruler to that degree, the dynasty-kind meat street shops within Ponte Vecchio were once swept to eliminate once for all the ‘smell inconveniences’ for Medici within the passage above.
-Four centuries forward the Medici times, Benito Mussolini and Adolf Hitler would reinvent the initial purpose of the ‘hidden pass’ into a mean to remain in public eye.
+Four centuries forward the Medici times, Benito Mussolini and Adolf Hitler would reinvent the initial purpose of the ‘hidden pass’ into a means to remain in the public eye.

 In contrast to the Medici family, used to take advantage of the hidden nature of the Vasari Corridor across the Arno river and above the heads of the citizens of Florence, Hitler and Mussolini performed no less than a show of public awareness with own appearance in a window on Ponte Vecchio.
 The Duce himself approved, among others repair works in Florence, a low-scale renovation of the Ponte Vecchio.
 Three former small windows to the West (Vasari Corridor was added to the bridge close to its eastern side) were transformed into one large one, in fact, a walking gallery with panorama over Arno river and ‘Ponte Santa Trinita’ (St. Trinity bridge).
 Both national leaders made an appearance and greeted the audience below, crowded on the bridge.
 Ponte Vecchio would famously become the only river over Arno to survive the planned demolition, performed by the retreating German army on August 4, 1944.
 Regardless of a legend that Hitler’s 1938 walk here later resulted in his personal order to preserve the bridge, Ponte Vecchio indeed survived the war thanks to Gerhard Wolf, a German consul in Florence.
 His merits would be marked with a memorable plate at Ponte Vecchio sixty years later.